-Important Note: dust from construction sites also can contain the following:
+Important Note: airborne particles from construction sites can contain the following:

 - Heavy metals

 Breathing in these particles can cause allergic reactions and respiratory problems.
 These are not only health concerns, but liability concerns.
 Even more, these particles can damage construction equipment.

 General dust control guidelines

-#1 For large project sites, first test a small area with your selected dust control method.
-See how it works, before you use it on your entire project.
+- For large project sites, first test a small area with your selected dust control method.
+See how it works, before using it on your entire project.

-#2 Treat areas early in the day if you think the dust will pick up later on.
-You’ll prevent problems later in the day as the temperature rises and vehicle traffic increases.
+- Treat areas early in the day, if you think the dust will pick up later in the day.
+You’ll prevent problems from temperature rises and increased vehicular traffic.

-#3 Limit ALL vehicle speeds on dusty roads.
+- Limit all vehicle speeds on dusty roads.

 - Limit vehicle travel on windy days.

-#5 Follow manufacturer’s specifications for all dust control methods.
+- Follow the manufacturer’s specifications for all dust control methods.

 - Use sticky floor mats at entrances to construction areas.

-#8 For construction trailers on-site, tape all doors except those used for access.
-Also, cover storage materials.
+- For construction trailers on-site, tape all doors except those used for access.

 - Identify major dust sources and use aggressive dust control methods against them.

 Important Note: each location and project has different dust requirements.
-So learn about your city, state, and contract dust requirements.
-This will drive your choice over the dust control method to use.
+So, learn about your city, state, and contract dust requirements.
+This will drive your choice of dust control method to use.

 It’s important to also tailor dust control plans to each individual project.
 No two project sites are the same.
-Especially when you consider different geographic project locations.
-Because some project sites are windier, while others are more humid and hot.
+Especially, when you consider different geographic project locations.
+Some project sites are windier, while others are more humid and hot.

 Method #1: Water

-This is easily the most common method used for dust control.
-It’s cheap and it works great.
+This is the most common method used for dust control.
+It’s cheap and works great.

-Spray trucks will lightly spray water on areas with dry and loose dirt.
+Spray trucks can lightly spray water on areas with dry and loose dirt.
 This prevents dust from kicking up and becoming airborne.

-Just don’t use sprinkling systems if it’ll create mud or flooding on public streets.
-The mud and flooding can become safety hazards for drivers.
+Just don’t use sprinkling systems, if they’ll create mud or flooding on public streets.
+This can become a safety hazard for drivers.